bongiozzo/musica_mustdie/output/band_beecher.md

 # Beecher

-Дискография
+## Дискография

-"Resention Is A Big Word In A Small Town" 2002, Hardcore "Breaking The Fourth Wall" 2003, Hardcore
+### "Resention Is A Big Word In A Small Town" 2002, Hardcore

+1:You've got Seven weeks
+2:Megadrive Vs SNES
+3:Rise above grace
+4:Resention
+5:Artistic roll call
+6:Circus de lobos
+7:KAR 120C

+### "Breaking The Fourth Wall" 2003, Hardcore

+1:Let them drown
+2:Dead for weeks *
+3:Burning surface *
+4:Arrow flies
+5:Mercury Switch
+6:Floating Point **
+7:The only One I know
+8:Red Diesel***
+9:Cabin boy jumped ship
+10:An important letter *
+11:Ladder theory

+Recorded & Mixed by Kurt Ballou @ Outpost & Godcity studios - Boston, USA February 2003.
+Drum tech - Carl Plaster.
+Additional musicians: Additional vocals on * by Daniel Plant.
+Vocals on ** by DJ Speedranch, Martin Ives & Ethan Corrigan.
+Additional vocal on *** by Jamie Farrell.

+Art & Construction by Aaron Turner for Hydra Head Industries

-"This Elegy, His Autopsy" 2005, Hardcore
+### "This Elegy, His Autopsy" 2005, Hardcore

+1:Its good weather for black leather
+2:Function!
+Function!
+3:The womanizer and the alcoholic
+4:Knight the arsonist
+5:Not guilty
+6:And on the day that he became a human plumb-line 7:Psycho galvanic skin response
+8:Man the traps
+9:Brown eyes (no name)
+10:The biting cold
+11:I won't miss, or be missed
+12:Happiness
+13:Reach up to the gods

+Produced by Kurt Ballou at Godcity -, Salem Massachusetts, USA.
+April - May 2005
+Mixed By Matt Ellard
+Drum Tech - Alex Garcia Rivera
+Mastered at New Alliance East By Nick Zampiello

 ## Отношения с другими группами